 “I was in the studio a month ago listening to Bowie while I painted when I decided to paint him.
 I always seem to listen to Bowie whenever I want to get in the zone.
 He is one of the most fabulous humans to have graced the earth so it felt right to recreate him in my style with flowers in his hair and surrounded by Queen Bees.
 I rarely paint men and when I do they always end up looking like women anyway which made painting Bowie so easy.”

-I have spied an updated Mimby Jones Robinson this month on the site of an earlier piece.
-Mimby has outdone herself with this one.
+Recently I spied some updated Mimby Jones Robinson art over-the-top of one of her earlier works in Fitzroy.
+Mimby has outdone herself with this mural.
 This goddess spills forth colour and beauty like a volcano of pigments.
-Thought I would share a couple of photos below of the new piece.
+Such a beautiful face.

-- You can purchase select Mimby Jones Robinson works on Etsy.
+- You can purchase Mimby Jones Robinson art on Etsy.
 (Including her recent

 David Bowie piece)